-Format <integer>-<integer></integer></integer> Default Description Sets a range of ports for interactive jobs.
+INTERACTIVE_PORT_RANGE Format <integer>-<integer></integer></integer> Default Description Sets a range of ports for interactive jobs.
 The minimum port must be greater than 1024, and the maximum port must be greater than the minimum port, or else the setting will be ignored.
 Example INTERACTIVE_PORT_RANGE 20000-20100 Force all interactive listening ports on this host to be between 20000 and 20100, inclusive.

 QSUBHOST

 Format <hostname></hostname>

 Default

 Description The hostname given as the argument of this option will be used as the PBS_O_HOST variable for job submissions.
 By default, PBS_O_HOST is the hostname of the submission host.
-This option enables administrators to override the default hostname and substitute a new name.
+This option enables admins to override the default hostname and substitute a new name.

-Example QSUBHOST host1 ) ( The default hostname associated with a job is host1. )
+Example QSUBHOST host1 The default hostname associated with a job is host1.

 QSUBSENDUID

 Format N/A

 Default

 Description Integer for job's PBS_O_UID variable.
 Specifying the parameter name anywhere in the config file enables the feature.
 Removing the parameter name disables the feature.

-Example (QSUBSENDUID)
+Example QSUBSENDUID Torque assigns a unique ID to a job when it is submitted by qsub.